knmueller/QueraRoadService/README.md

 *** The db is created on the FIRST api access.

 ## Accessing API docs
+Swagger docs are hosted at /api/1/swagger.
+To view, visit [http://<host>/api/1/swagger]() in a browser.

+NOTE - The generation was done through third party plugin `io.github.tabilzad.ktor-docs-plugin-gradle`, but due to what seems to be an issue in the plugin, the docker build is failing.
+The docs were generated and copied to the roadService resources directory.

 ## API Test Collection
 There are a few test setup in `/api-test-collection/insomnia/Insomnia_Road-service-tests.json`.
 This